Michigan Drunk Driving Accident Lawyers

 We send preservation letters to every establishment and law enforcement agency involved within hours of engagement.
 We obtain the criminal case file, including all arrest documents, field sobriety test results, and witness statements.
 We review the driver's history — prior OWI convictions, license status, insurance coverage — to understand the full scope of liability.
 We identify and interview witnesses from the scene, the bar, and the surrounding area.

-When punitive damages and dram shop liability are both in play, insurance carriers and their counsel take these cases seriously from the beginning.
+When impaired-driving evidence and dram shop liability are both in play, insurance carriers and their counsel take these cases seriously from the beginning.
 We use that dynamic on behalf of every client.

 Serving Drunk Driving Accident Victims Across Michigan